Russian prime minister angers Ukraine by visiting Crimea

 "Our aim is to make the peninsula as attractive as possible to investors, so that it can generate sufficient income for its own development," he said, in a meeting that included Crimean leaders and was broadcast live on Russian state television.

-In comments that made clear Russia has no plans to relinquish the region, he set out moves to increase wages for 140,000 state workers in Crimea, boost pensions, turn the region into a tourism hub, protect energy links, end reliance on Ukraine for water and improve its roads, railways and airports.
+In comments that made clear Russia had no plans to give back the region, he set out moves to increase wages for 140,000 state workers in Crimea, boost pensions, turn the region into a tourism hub, protect energy links, end reliance on Ukraine for water and improve its roads, railways and airports.

 Chants of "Russia!" and "Thank You!" from a Russian-flag-waving crowd greeted Medvedev on his visit to Sevastopol, home of Russia's Black Sea Fleet.
 Some welcomed him with a hug and kiss.

 "We will take care of Sevastopol.
-Everything will be fine," he told the crowd on a visit to cement and celebrate Moscow's acquisition of Crimea, which has an ethnic Russian majority and had been transferred from Russia to Ukraine by Soviet leader Nikita Khrushchev in 1954.
+Everything will be fine," he told the crowd on a visit aimed at cementing and celebrating Moscow's acquisition of Crimea, which has an ethnic Russian majority and had been transferred from Russia to Ukraine by Soviet leader Nikita Khrushchev in 1954.

 Underscoring Crimea's reintegration into Russia, the foreign ministry issued a statement on Monday warning that foreigners would now require a Russian visa to travel to Crimea.